 The upside is that investment growth can provide higher returns and see your pot continue to increase in value.

-Our two-minute video explains what income drawdown is, as well as the main advantages and disadvantages of using it as a method for generating retirement income.
+Our 70-second video explains what income drawdown is, as well as the main advantages and disadvantages of using it as a method for generating retirement income.

 What are the pension drawdown rules?